aaron-grau/curic/react/readings/props_and_state.md

 component then re-renders with the new state, updating the text inside the `span`.

+You should always use `this.setState()` rather than `this.state =` anywhere outside of your constructor, because `this.setState()` also re-renders your component, causing it to reflect the new state.
+Reassigning `this.state` alone won't trigger re-rendering, leaving your component out of sync.

 Note that because `setState()` triggers a re-render, it cannot be called during a `render()`, as that would trigger an infinite loop.
 Here, `setState()` works because the change handler returned by `linkState()` is called by user-input